hendrikreimers/one-time-link/README.md

 - **Obfuscation**: The target URL will be obfuscated, to prevent it from being saved in the browsers history.
 - **Notifications**: Optional E-Mail notifications if the ShortURL is hit.
 - **Dot Env File**: Support for .env file for configuration, like notifications.
+- **Automatic Cleanup**: If set in .env file, it automatically cleans unused shortURLs after X number of days.

 ## Usage